“I’m Sick of My ADHD! There, I Said It!”

 I’m tired of it.

-I know there are a lot of positive things about ADHD.
+I know there are a lot of positive things about attention deficit disorder (ADHD or ADD).
 I’m a creative thinker; I can multi-task.
 I can hyperfocus.
 I tend to get obsessed about things, which can be both a good thing (crocheting sweaters is a productive activity) and a bad thing (collecting hand-woven infant wraps is not).
-I have good qualities, and some of those good qualities are partly my ADHD neurochemistry.
+I have good qualities, and some of those good qualities are partly my ADHD brain’s neurochemistry.
 I appreciate that.

 But I’m sick of it.

 My husband cleaned out my car last week.
 That sucker was clean.
 You could see the floor.
 He’d chiseled off the Splenda packets dried into the cup holders.
 He scoured out whatever the kids had dumped in the back that had brought the fruit flies.
 He rescued gummed-up library books.
 That van was clean.